The Urban Design Program at The University of Texas at Austin offers the following degree programs:

 Master of Science in Urban Design

 The Master of Science in Urban Design is an accelerated graduate program designed to prepare students for advanced work in the practice of urban design.
-Upon matriculation candidates must complete a flexible core sequence of design, history/theory and technology in urban design.
+Upon matriculation candidates must complete a flexible core sequence of design and history/theory in urban design.
 After successful completion of the core sequence, students are qualified to commence advanced study in the discipline, focusing on topics ranging from Sustainable Design, Cultural and Historic Landscapes, to issues of Urbanism and Landscape Architecture.

 Sample Program of Study